What is membranous glomerulonephritis?

-MGN causes damage to your kidney, and that results in protein being filtered from the blood and into your urine.
-Because protein is needed by the body, a lack of protein leads to water retention and swelling.
-All these symptoms are associated and known as nephrotic syndrome.
+MGN causes damage to your kidney, resulting in the filtration of protein from your blood into your urine.
+Your body needs protein, and a lack of protein leads to water retention and swelling.
+All these symptoms are associated with and known as nephrotic syndrome.

-Diagnosis of MGN is made by your doctor.
-If you have symptoms of MGN such as swelling, your doctor may order a urinalysis.
-This test will show if you have protein in your urine.
-Other tests may also be ordered to confirm diagnosis including:
+If you have MGN symptoms such as swelling, your doctor may order a urinalysis, which will show if you have protein in your urine.
+Other tests may also be ordered to confirm diagnosis, including: